Indianapolis Mental Health Counseling Schools

 Ball State University's master's program in counseling offers several tracks to choose from, including one track in clinical mental health counseling.
 The clinical mental health counseling track is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Students in this 60-credit-hour program take classes in psychopharmacology and theories in counseling, among others.

-Master's in counseling students at Ball State may also be interested in this dual degree program that offers a master's in both counseling and social psychology.
+Master's in counseling students at Ball State may also be interested in this dual degree program that offers a master's in both mental health counseling and social psychology.
 Students take classes like developmental psychology, group counseling, and group dynamics.

 Doctor of Philosophy (Ph.D.) in Counseling Psychology